-January 20, 2021, Middle District of Florida – Debtor Via Airlines, a Florida-based airline, recently sued, a leading provider of products and services to the aerospace and defense industry, for damages and recovery of fraudulent transfers worth $1,000,000.000.
+January 20, 2021, Middle District of Florida – Debtor Via Airlines, a Florida-based airline, recently sued, a leading provider of products and services to the aerospace and defense industry, for damages and recovery of alleged fraudulent transfers worth $1,000,000.000.

 Defendant Precision Aviation Group provided repair services to the Debtor.
 As alleged n the complaint, Precision took possession of certain aircraft parts from Via Airlines for repair.
 The parts supposedly retained a value of $1M in “as removed” or “serviceable” condition.
 The parts were to be returned to Via Airlines post-repair.
 However, Precision purportedly never returned the parts to Via Airlines in repaired, rebuilt, or overhauled condition.
 Precision allegedly sold a significant number of parts for substantial profit without Via’s permission and now possessed only a portion of parts with a value of $75,000.